modernice/goes/docs/tutorial/07-order-aggregate.md

 The `PlaceOrderCmd` handler operates across two aggregates — it places the order *and* adjusts stock for each product.
 This is done by nesting `Use` calls:

 1. The outer `orders.Use` loads the Order aggregate.
-2. For each line item, the inner `products.Use` loads the Product and calls `AdjustStock`.
+2. `o.Place(...)` validates the command and records the `OrderPlaced` event.
+Recording is not saving — the event is only persisted when the outer function returns `nil`, so an invalid order fails before any stock is touched.
-3. If any `AdjustStock` fails (e.g. insufficient stock), the error propagates up and the Order is never placed.
+3. For each line item, the inner `products.Use` loads the Product and calls `AdjustStock`.
-4. Only after all stock is reserved does `o.Place(...)` raise the `OrderPlaced` event.
+4. If a reservation fails (e.g. insufficient stock), the handler rolls back the reservations that already succeeded and returns the error — the Order is never placed.

-`Use` only saves when the function returns `nil`.
-This means you get all-or-nothing semantics within a single command handler.
-Partial state is never persisted.
+Note that `Use` is atomic *per aggregate*, not across aggregates: each inner `products.Use` saves its product **immediately**, so by the time the third reservation fails, the first two are already persisted.
+That's why the error path explicitly returns the reserved stock — without the rollback loop, a failed order would leak stock that no order owns.

 > [!NOTE]
-> This works because everything runs in the same process.
-For operations spanning separate services, you'd coordinate with asynchronous messaging instead.
+> The rollback is best-effort: if the process crashes between reserving and rolling back, stock stays reserved for an order that was never placed.
+For this single-process tutorial that window is tiny.
+The robust version of this pattern is a *workflow* — a durable, event-sourced process that records its pending effects and recovers them after a crash.
+We'll build one in [chapter 13](./13-workflows).

 ## Wire Into main.go